meltyourface/blank/posts/Gods-of-Time/Seasonal-Deity-Rituals-Guides-for-Connecting-with-Nature-Spirits/index.md

 5. Close the eyes and meditate on the growth and renewal of spring for five minutes.
 6. Open the eyes to witness Aurorus appear in the circle in a spectacle of golden light.

-Alignment of Celestial Bodies: During the Spring Equinox, the sun crosses the celestial equator, signifying a new cycle of life and growth.
+**Alignment of Celestial Bodies**: During the Spring Equinox, the sun crosses the celestial equator, signifying a new cycle of life and growth.
 This celestial event amplifies Aurorus's power, enhancing the bond and wisdom gained from the ritual.

 Ceremony 2: The Summoning of Solustus, Deity of Summer

-Symbols: The fiery sun, summer fruits, and an earthen chalice.
+**Symbols**: The fiery sun, summer fruits, and an earthen chalice.

-Offerings: Freshly picked sun-ripened fruits, fragrant summer ale, and a small bonfire.
+**Offerings**: Freshly picked sun-ripened fruits, fragrant summer ale, and a small bonfire.

 Incantations:
 "In the season of warmth and abundance,